jonlpersson/ed-latimore/site/_posts/2022-11-06-ed-latimore-hair-loss-prevention-and-maintenance-protocol.md

 ## Warnings about the hair retention protocol

-Before I tell you what to do, I have to give you a few caveats about this protocol.&nbsp;
+Before I tell you what to do, I have to give you a few caveats about this protocol.

 ### You have to be patient